ThereIsASmile/Responsive_Navbar_Bulma_And_React/client/README.md

 ![state](assets/state.png)

+4. aria stands for Accessible Rich Internet Applications.
+It is a set of attributes used to add HTML elements with improved accessibility for users with disabilities.
+The aria element is used for screen readers and other assistive technologies.

 **Side Notes**
 1. Files saved as .tsx instead of .jsx are typescript files.
 TypeScript is a superset of JavaScript that adds static typing to the language.
 TypeScript allows annotations, perform static type checking and more.
 React plus TypeScript has become popular because of the early abilities to catch errors in the development process.
 TypeScript makes code more robust and easier to maintain.